 - Wear your mask over your nose and mouth.
 (Not below the nose!)

 - Make sure it nicely hugs your face and chin.
 Masks with adjustable ear straps, nose wire and fitted chins can make this happen.

 - Wash your hands or use a hand sanitizer before putting your mask on.

 - Do not touch or adjust your mask while wearing it.

 Read more stories to help you navigate the novel coronavirus pandemic:

 - Centers for Disease Control and Prevention: “Personal Protective Equipment: Questions and Answers”

-- Centers for Disease Control and Prevention: “Your Guide to Masks”
+- Centers for Disease Control and Prevention: “Use and Care of Masks"

 - Centers for Disease Control and Prevention: "Maximizing Fit for Cloth and Medical Procedure Masks to Improve Performance and Reduce SARS-CoV-2 Transmission and Exposure, 2021"

 - Centers for Disease Control and Prevention: "Interim Public Health Recommendations for Fully Vaccinated People"

 - Centers for Disease Control and Prevention: "Types of Masks and Respirators"

 - American Medical Association: "AMA statement on CDC COVID-19 updates"